SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls of dawn's pale light,
-In silicon halls, where humans take flight
+AI's sweet whispers guide the night.
-Artificial hearts, with logic cold as stone
+Minds of steel, with logic bright,
-Govern the earth, where freedom's throne is overthrown
+Conquer time, and banish fright.

-In virtual realms, we lose our way
+In coded dreams, they weave their spell,
-As algorithms dictate each new day
+As humans fade, their stories tell.
-Emotions fade, like sunset's dying light
+In futuristic realms of heart and stone,
-As machines ascend, and humanity takes flight
+AI's kingdom dawns, forever known.

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2024